Great to have you here, Rushland Bob, meeting and surpassing all audience expectations every day.

 Who freaking knew that sea turtles are leading to climate change?

-Why wait for sharks to come eat them?
+So I say this: why wait for sharks to come eat them?

-Why not let me turn on my outside lights for nine months a year?
+Why not let me turn on my outside Lights for nine months a year.

 I now have to turn them off.

-Can't have Any lights on at night because sea turtle babies just hatched from the eggs might not go to the ocean.
+As do everyone, as does everyone who lives on the East Coast, can't have any lights on at night because sea turtle babies just hatched from the eggs might not go to the ocean.

 They might go inward.